Lake George Winter CarnivalCheck it out

 A short walk brings us to secretive Pole Hill Pond.
 This place is absolutely beautiful and well worth today’s effort in itself.
 There is a rustic fire pit complementing the shoreline that is shrouded in evergreens, the forest floor carpeted with soft auburn pine needles.
 What a perfect spot to set up camp.

 When I think of an Adirondack mountain pond I envision more of a swampy area with limited open water.
 Not the case here.
 Were it possible, you could motorboat around Pole Hill Pond with no worries of entangling vegetation in your propeller.
 You could take a refreshing swim without emerging covered in a slimy algae film.
-I almost want to forego my water bottle and slake my thirst with handfuls of the crystal clear elixir.
-Almost …
+An oasis in the middle of the forest.

 I’m not ready to go when Lorraine signals time for departure.
-As I said, I’m a dawdler.
-I linger at the pond for as long as I can while the group heads out.
-I know my schedule back in the real world and I know I’ll not be back here anytime soon.
+I linger at the pond for as long as I can while the group prepares to head out.
+I know my schedule back in the real world and I know I’ll not be returning here anytime soon.

 About two hours after leaving Pole Hill Pond, we have traveled 2-1/2 miles and have reached again the yellow trail.
-The time has passed like minutes, thanks to the lively conversation my volunteer colleague Bob Kafin shared with me.
-Our discussion on local history meandered to and fro, like the trail we tread, melting away the hours until wrapping with the sound of our colleague’s Suburban horn.
+The time has passed like minutes, thanks to the lively conversation with my fellow volunteer, Bob Kafine.
+Our discussion on local history meandered to and fro, like the trail we tread, melting away the hours until wrapping with the sound of our colleague’s Chevy Suburban horn.
 The leaders of our pack have reached the parking area and closed the 6-mile loop we started our day with six hours earlier.
 We say our goodbyes and promise to meet up again next year for Hike-a-thon 2019.